The Trail of the Lonesome Pine (1916 film): Other adaptions

 The novel was first adapted for the screen in 1914, and starred Dixie Compton.
 Another version released in 1923 starred Mary Miles Minter and is now considered a lost film.
 The novel was adapted for the fourth time in 1936, an early Technicolor version starring Fred MacMurray, Sylvia Sidney, and Henry Fonda.

+Preservation

+Complete 35 mm prints of The Trail of the Lonesome Pine are held by the Library of Congress and the George Eastman Museum in Rochester, New York.